MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 ## **Endpoints web method**

 The endpoints web method returns all records for IP address ranges and URLs that make up the Office 365 service.
-Whist the latest data from the endpoints web method should be used for network device configuration, the data can be cached for up to 30 days after it is published due to the advance notice provided for additions.Parameters for the endpoints web method are:
+While the latest data from the endpoints web method should be used for network device configuration, the data can be cached for up to 30 days after it is published due to the advance notice provided for additions.
+Parameters for the endpoints web method are:

 - **ServiceAreas** - Query string parameter.
 A comma-separated list of service areas.
 Valid items are Common,Exchange,SharePoint,Skype.
 Because Common service area items are a prerequisite for all other service areas, the web service will always include them.
 If you do not include this parameter, all service areas are returned.
 - **TenantName** - Query string parameter.
 Your Office 365 tenant name.
 The web service takes your provided name and inserts it in parts of URLs that include the tenant name.
 If you don't provide a tenant name, those parts of URLs have the wildcard character (\*).